sveltejs/svelte/site/content/blog/2022-01-01-whats-new-in-svelte-january-2022.md

 - [Percival](https://github.com/ekzhang/percival) is a declarative data query and visualization language
 - [Svelte FlatList](https://github.com/snuffyDev/svelte-flatlist) is a mobile-friendly, simple, and customizable draggable menu
 - [svelte-keyed](https://github.com/bryanmylee/svelte-keyed) is a writable derived store for objects and arrays
+- [Svemix](https://github.com/svemix/svemix) is Remix for Svelte - providing server scripts inside your Svelte components/routes, which will be transformed into endpoints

 Want to add something to the showcase?
 Need help bringing your next idea to life in Svelte?
 Join us on [Reddit](https://www.reddit.com/r/sveltejs/) or [Discord](https://discord.com/invite/yy75DKs).